-Configuring Analog Inputs of 16ADI-9D2AO
+Configuring Analog Inputs of 4ADI-5DO2 and 16ADI-9D2AO

 When configured for 4-20 mA each of the inputs presents a load of 250 Ohms to ground for the external circuit, so each input may also be used for a 0 to 5 Volt DC input providing the external circuit is capable of driving the load.
-On the 8ADI-9DO each analog input is protected against external overloads to approximately 40mA, or 10 Volts DC, and on the 4ADI-5DO / 16ADI-9D2AO units each analog input is protected against overloads to approximately 14 Volts DC by TVSS devices on the board that will clamp signals above that level.
+Each analog input is protected against overloads to approximately 14 Volts DC by TVSS devices on the board that will clamp signals above that level.
 Permanent damage to the external or input circuitry may occur above these levels.
 If possible a current limited power supply, or even a resistor in series with each current loop, may be used to limit current in case the external 4-20mA transducer is accidentally shorted or fails.
 The full scale reading will occur at 20mA input current, so no indication will occur if the input current limit is exceeded.
 The RFScada units have a built in power supply specifically for external 4-20 mA transducers, or external signal sources may supply the 4-20mA power required.
 Note that all references to 4-20mA input actually allow accurate signal measurements from 0 to 20mA, so broken 4-20mA 'loops' may reliably detected.
 See the following examples for some connection possibilities.